Mississippi river born in ‘59

 It’s been two or three months since we heard anything.
 Paul has to be getting bored by now.

-6. Jonathon Hackett Says:
+• Jonathon Hackett says:

 i’ve been speculating about his creative process lately, and here’s what I came up with.
 I haven’t read many interviews with the guy so if any of this seems way off base, correct me.